tentwentyfour/wp-video-lightbox/readme.txt

 None

 == Changelog ==
+1.6 - Added an option to automatically create and use the thumbnail of the YouTube or Vimeo video as the anchor image.
 1.5 - Made some improvements as to how the JavaScript code is loaded in the plugin.
 WordPress 3.6 compatibility.
 1.4 - added a feature in the shortcode to turn off the related video display after the playback 1.3 - First commit to the wordpress repository